An open hardware, extensible 65c02 based computer

 The constraints for it’s design were the following:

-- 100x100mm maximum board size, 2 layers, as that is the size that is often cheapest to have fabricated.
+- Minimum board size, 2 layers, as that is what is cheapest to have fabricated.

 - Easily extensible with for example: